johntrogan/defender-docs/defender-endpoint/linux-install-manually.md

    ```

    > [!IMPORTANT]
    > When the product starts for the first time, it downloads the latest anti-malware definitions.
 This process may take up to a few minutes depending on the network connectivity.
-During this time the above command returns a value of `false`.
+During this time, the command mentioned earlier returns a value of `false`.
 You can check the status of the definition update using the following command:
    >
-   > ```bash
-   > mdatp health --field definitions_status
+   > `mdatp health --field definitions_status`
-   > ```
    >
    > Please note that you may also need to configure a proxy after completing the initial installation.
 See [Configure Defender for Endpoint on Linux for static proxy discovery: Post-installation configuration](linux-static-proxy-configuration.md#post-installation-configuration).